Anticipatory action: History of anticipatory action

 Communities have been preparing for weather-related hazards, including through the use of forecasts (whether scientific or traditional), for centuries.
-However, the use of forecasts to trigger financing for humanitarian actions began in 2014, when the concept of forecast-based financing was conceptualized by humanitarian actors.
+However, the use of forecasts to trigger financing for humanitarian actions began in 2013, when the concept of forecast-based financing was conceptualized by humanitarian actors.
 In 2015, the German Federal Foreign Office financed pilot projects in Togo and Uganda to test this principle, with the focusing being acting ahead of floods.
+The World Food Programme also launched its initial projects that year, in Bangladesh, Dominican Republic, Haiti, Nepal and the Philippines.

 Since then, a number of humanitarian organizations and non-governmental organizations have begun to implement this approach (which quickly became known as 'anticipatory action'), in more countries and for an increasing number of weather- and climate-related hazards.
 In 2024, at least 295 organizations and government ministries were involved in anticipatory action.

 Since 2020, there have been targeted efforts among humanitarian actors to involve governments in anticipatory action.
 This has led to increasing efforts to formalize anticipatory action as a disaster management approach.
 In 2024, the 'State of Imminent Disaster' was formally introduced in the Philippines, which allows the application of preventive actions before the striking of natural disasters, based on risk assessments by agencies such as the National Disaster Risk Reduction and Management Council.

 Another development in recent years has been projects that implement anticipatory actions ahead of non-weather events, such as disease outbreaks and epidemics, while research is under way to explore the feasibility of this approach to mitigate the impacts of livestock diseases, locust swarms and population movement/displacement.